angela-bonato/RayTracingCourse/README.md

     parallel -j <NUM_CORES> ./generate_image.sh '{}' ::: $(seq 0 359) <txt_scene_description>

-All the images used as frames for the animation will be saved in the `animation` directory.
+All the images used as frames for the animation will be saved in the `animation/` directory.

 To create the animation run